beanguap/Syllabyte-Progress-SVG/README.md

 ## Overview

-My Brain Progress leverages [Vite](https://vitejs.dev/) for modern development tooling.
+Syllabyte-Progress-SVG leverages [Vite](https://vitejs.dev/) for modern development tooling.
 The core component, **BrainProgress**, provides a visually appealing progress indicator using an animated SVG brain that "unwinds" as progress increases.

 ## Features